-We used a radiotherapy planning system (RTPS), Xio Release 4.3.1 (CMS Inc., St. Louis, Missouri, USA), to build the radiotherapy plan.
-The superposition method was used as a dose calculation algorithm.
-The RTPS included a maximum beam-number constraint of 99 beams.
-Therefore, we had to select cases where the product of the number of beams and the number of fractions was within this constraint.
+A radiotherapy planning system (RTPS), Xio Release 4.3.1 (CMS Inc., St. Louis, Missouri, USA), was used for making the radiotherapy plan.
+The dose calculation algorithm was the superposition method.
+However, the RTPS has a constraint on the number of beams; 99 beams is the maximum.
+Therefore, we had to select cases, which had a smaller product of the number of beams and the number of fractions than the limitation of the number of beams.

-In this study, we retrospectively obtained setup error data from three patients, one who was irradiated in the neck, one in the esophagus, and one in the coccygeal bone area (a 62 year-old man, a 74 year-old man, and a 50 year-old woman, respectively) as initial cases.
-We purposely chose one patient for each irradiated site in the head and neck, chest, and abdomen or pelvic area.
-We did not select patients with lung or abdominal tumors, in order to avoid potential respiratory motion.
-Whole pelvic irradiation is not performed with the Linac because the maximum field size of the multileaf collimator (21 cm x 16 cm) is not sufficiently large to cover the necessary area for the procedure.
+In this study, we retrospectively obtained three cases who were irradiated in the neck, esophagus, and coccygeal bone area (a 62 year-old man, a 74 year-old man and a 50 year-old woman, respectively) as initial cases.
+We chose one patient for each irradiated site in the head-and-neck, chest, and abdomen or pelvic area for the initial cases.
+Additionally, patients with lung or abdominal tumors were not selected to eliminate the effect of respiratory motion.
+Whole pelvic irradiation is not performed using the Linac because of the maximum field size of the multileaf collimator.
+The maximum field size (21 cm x 16 cm) is not large enough to cover the area for whole pelvic irradiation.
 Another Linac at our institution is able to perform whole pelvic irradiation, but CBCT is not performed at every fraction.

-We obtained CBCT registration results for setup error data from the three patients.
-The patients treated in the neck, esophagus, and coccygeal bone were respectively labeled cases A, B, and C. Case A was irradiated with oblique parallel opposing fields (1st port 315 degrees, 2nd port 135 degrees) with 15 degree wedges, and he was immobilized with a head and neck shell (ESS-24, Engineering System Co.
+We obtained CBCT registration results as setup error data from the three patients.
+The patients treated in the neck, esophagus and coccygeal bone were called cases A, B, and C, respectively.
+Case A was irradiated by oblique parallel opposing fields (1st port 315 degrees, 2nd port 135 degrees) with 15 degree wedges and was immovable with a head and neck shell (ESS-24, Engineering System Co.
 Ltd., Japan).
-The number of fractions was 30, and the total dose was 6000 cGy (6 MV X-rays).
-Case B was irradiated with oblique parallel opposing fields (1st port 320 degrees, 2nd port 140 degrees) without wedges and with an arm support pillow (ESF-18, Engineering System Co.
+The number of fractions was 30 and the total dose was 6000 cGy (6MV X-ray).
+Case B was irradiated by oblique parallel opposing fields (1st port 320 degrees, 2nd port 140 degrees) without wedges and used an arm support pillow (ESF-18, Engineering System Co.
 Ltd., Japan).
-The number of fractions was 10, and the total dose was 2000 cGy (10 MV X-rays).
-Case C was irradiated with cross-fire fields (1st port 0 degrees, 2nd port 90 degrees, 3rd port 180 degrees, 4th port 270 degrees), and the 3rd and 4th ports had a 20-degree wedge filter added, and a heel support pillow (ESS-38, Engineering System Co.
+The number of fractions was 10 and the total dose was 2000 cGy (10MV X-ray).
+Case C was irradiated by cross-fire fields (1st port 0 degrees, 2nd port 90 degrees, 3rd port 180 degrees, 4th port 270 degrees) and the 3rd and 4th ports had a 20 degree wedge filter added and a heel support pillow (ESS-38, Engineering System Co.
 Ltd., Japan) was used.
-The number of fractions was 20, and the total dose was 6000 cGy (10MV X-ray).
-The Linac comes with a motorized wedge system with an adjustable wedge angle.

-The beam isocenter was placed at the center of the clinical target volume (CTV), which was delineated by radiation oncologists.
+The number of fractions was 20 and the total dose was 6000 cGy (10MV X-ray).
+Elekta Synergy has a motorized (internal physical) wedge system, and thus the wedge angle is flexible which was delineated by the radiation oncologists.
 The dose was normalized by the dose at the isocenter.
-The multi-leaf collimator (MLC) leaf position is typically determined by the volume, which is derived from the CTV plus the PTV margin of 5 mm and MLC margin of 5 mm (total, 10 mm).
-The MLC leaf position, however, is sometimes adjusted according to the particular case.
-In the radiotherapy plan for case C, the MLC margin was increased to 10 mm.
-For cases A and B, only CTV was delineated and the MLC leaf position was determined by addition of a 10 mm margin (5 mm PTV margin + 5 mm MLC margin) to the CTV.
-A summary of the three cases is shown in Table 1, and the beam alignment of their approved plans is shown in Figure 2.
+The multi-leaf collimator (MLC) leaf position is usually determined by the volume, which is the CTV plus the PTV margin of 5 mm and MLC margin of 5 mm (total 10 mm); however, the MLC leaf position is sometimes edited according to the case.
+In the radiotherapy plan for case C, the MLC margin was extended up to 10 mm.
+For cases A and B, only CTV was delineated and the MLC leaf position was determined by adding a 10 mm margin (5 mm PTV margin + 5 mm MLC margin) to the CTV.
+A summary of the three cases is shown in Table 1 and the beam alignment of their approved plans is shown in Fig. 2.